United Jewish Foundation - Bloomfield Hills, Michigan

 How to Apply

-Important: The United Jewish Foundation does not have a public grant application process for organizations seeking funding.
+Important: The United Jewish Foundation does not have a public grant application process for organisations seeking funding.
 The Foundation operates primarily as an asset management entity that:

 - Manages Donor-Advised Funds: Individual donors establish Philanthropic Funds and recommend distributions to nonprofits of their choosing

-- Makes Institutional Distributions: The Foundation's board and Grants & Distributions Committee approve distributions to the Jewish Federation's Annual Campaign and select qualified organizations
+- Makes Institutional Distributions: The Foundation's board and Grants & Distributions Committee approve distributions to the Jewish Federation's Annual Campaign and select qualified organisations

-For Donor-Advised Fund Distributions: Organizations do not apply directly to the Foundation.
-Instead, individual donors who have established Philanthropic Funds recommend distributions to organizations.
+For Donor-Advised Fund Distributions: Organisations do not apply directly to the Foundation.
+Instead, individual donors who have established Philanthropic Funds recommend distributions to organisations.
 The donor advisor submits a Philanthropic Fund Distribution Recommendation Form, which is then reviewed by staff and the Grants & Distributions Committee for approval.

 For Institutional Funding: The Foundation makes strategic distributions determined by its board and committees rather than through an open application process.